junegunn/fzf/README.md

 ~/.fzf.bash` in your .bashrc, so that it correctly sets up key bindings for vi mode.

+More tips can be found on [the wiki page](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings).

 Fuzzy completion for bash and zsh
 ---------------------------------